Rating: ![]()

 In the distant future, humans have colonized many new worlds around the galaxy, and encountered many new races.
 After years of wars between planetary governments, a peaceful agreement was finally reached, and among its benefits is the exclusive Cosmo Academy, a school where the best of the best among spacefarers are trained.
 Young, orphaned Tada hopes to be one of the few lucky ones to enter the academy, but the final test will be something he never expected.
 He and nine other applicants are left on an abandoned space ship to fend for themselves for 53 days, and if they can manage, they pass.
 These ten expect to have their abilities tested on this ship, but there is one problem... there are eleven of them.
 Out of contact with their instructors, the applicants must wait out the duration of the test while overcoming the trials that the wrecked ship throws at them and wondering just who the 11th member of their team is... and why he's there.

-Don't let the "last man standing" sound of the plot, hyperbole from the box, or shoujo heritage fool you.
-Despite ample opportunity for things going bump in dark hallways, long, overly tense scenes, cheesy heroism, overblown melodrama, and gender-bending romance, it sticks to its sci-fi guns.
-The drama flows naturally from group interplay and the focus is on people using their wits and technical skills to get themselves out of difficult situations.
+Don't let the "last man standing" sound of the plot, hyperbole on the box, or shoujo heritage fool you; despite ample opportunity for things going bump in dark hallways, long, overly tense scenes, cheesy heroism, overblown melodrama, and gender-bending romance, They Were 11 sticks to its sci-fi guns.
+The drama flows naturally from group interplay, and the focus is on people using their wits and technical skills to get themselves out of difficult situations.

 The plot moves along at a comfortably brisk clip, never bogging down or rushing through things.
 The conclusion is a little weak in comparison to the gripping middle stretch, but it is still solid, satisfying, and makes sense.
 That's a real relief, given the penchant for sci-fi anime of this vintage to go haywire at the end.

 The story is tinged with mystery and unease supplied by the palpable uncertainty of the situation and the huge, empty ship that Tada--our hero--has an inexplicable knowledge of.
-But, the tension is restrained enough that it doesn't overwhelm the characters, instead gradually building toward the film's climax.
+The tension is restrained enough that it doesn't overwhelm the cast, instead gradually building toward the film's climax.

-In the interim, there's an appropriate amount of drama, and some interesting interplay between a few of the characters (especially the gender-ambiguous Frol), but neither past what's reasonable.
+In the interim, there's an appropriate amount of drama and some interesting interplay between a few of the characters (especially the gender-ambiguous Frol).
 The drama feels believable for a group of people with a variety of personalities stuck on a derelict space ship, doing their best to get the thing running and overcome a series of accidents and minor disasters that befall them.
-Similarly, the characters don't forget that it's just a test, albeit a very important and rather dangerous one.
+The characters also don't forget that it's just a test, albeit a very important and rather dangerous one.

-The cast of characters is a reasonably interesting group; either human or humanoid aliens, they represent a wide variety of personalities and cultural backgrounds.
-From the king of a country, to a stoic scaled alien from a world where fate is all-important, to the orphaned village boy the film follows, each of the eleven is distinctive and for the most part believable.
+The cast of characters is a reasonably interesting group; a diverse collection of humans and humanoid aliens, they represent a wide variety of personalities and cultural backgrounds.
+From the king of a country, to a stoic scaled alien from a world where fate is all-important, to the orphaned village boy the film focuses on, each of the eleven is distinctive and, for the most part, believable.
 About half of them get most of the attention, but the others aren't ignored--they're just not the sort who tend to take on leadership roles.
 There's a satisfying sense that everyone is involved in the effort--a couple of points where a straight vote is taken are a nice touch.

-Another strength of the characters is that their distinctive cultural backgrounds, while reflected in their personalities and occasionally relevant to the plot, aren't laid out in an info-dump.
-Someone will occasionally explain what their culture is like in answer to a question, and there are a few conflicts of style, but both seem quite natural.
+Another strength of the characters is that their distinctive cultural backgrounds aren't laid out in an info-dump, but they still reflect on their personalities and are occasionally relevant to the plot.
+Someone will occasionally explain what their culture is like in answer to a question, which seems quite natural, as do the periodic conflicts of style.
 Likewise, the camaraderie and hint of (appropriately odd) romance are never cheesy or forced.

-I also liked that the cast is given time to just talk, and even have a bit of fun.
-These lighter moments are never forced, so they don't ruin the drama--just enough to keep you believing that these are regular folks who lighten up occasionally.
+I also like that the cast is given time to just talk, and even have a bit of fun.
+These less-serious moments aren't contrived, so they don't ruin the drama--just enough to keep you believing that these are regular folks who lighten up occasionally.

-There's also a 12th character: The ship itself, both the characters' temporary home and enemy.
+There's also a 12th character: The ship itself, which serves as both the characters' temporary home and enemy.
 I personally love stories involving huge, old space ships, and They Were 11 has a marvelous one.
-A massive derelict, it is eerily empty (although more could have been done with that) and full of semi-functional systems, yet is still a working piece of machinery.
+A massive derelict, it is eerily empty (although more could have been done with that) and only semi-functional, yet is still a working piece of machinery.
 Its slightly creepy character is enhanced by the mystery of exactly how the ship came to be abandoned and floating dead in space.

-Visually, They Were 11 is a product of the mid-80s, but don't let that turn you off--it isn't nearly as weak as it initially appears.
+Visually, They Were 11 is a product of the mid-'80s, but don't let that turn you off--it isn't nearly as weak as it looks at first.
 It does suffer from some of the anemic coloring endemic to that era, and the animation is fairly choppy at times, but that's the worst of it.
-The old-school character designs are the only part of the production where its shoujo roots are visible, but are reasonably good looking and feature a distinctive, slightly blocky look.
+The old-school character designs are the only part of the production where its shoujo roots are visible, but are reasonably good-looking and feature a distinctive, slightly blocky look.
 The art is decent, and the character animation is surprisingly good in several scenes--Frol's expressive antics, for example.
-The appropriately dark background art is good as well, and the mechanical designs, entirely within the ship after the opening sequence, are also surprisingly good.
+The appropriately dark background art is good as well, and the mechanical designs--entirely within the ship after the opening sequence--are also surprisingly good.
 Aside from some (not unrealistically) bland rooms, there are plenty of cool locations--the huge, dark engine room overgrown with plants used for wiring (neat imagery), the old-school bridge, and the hulking, boxy exterior.

 The acting in Japanese is solid but unremarkable, and while the casting is a little broad (especially some of the minor characters) it is believable enough.
-Two of the better performances are the King, whose strong but somewhat abrasive personality comes through well, and Tada, who is likable without being goofy.
-Michiko Kawai's Frol is the only real standout, though--the relatively feminine voice but entirely unfeminine dialect and rough manner of speech feel natural and go well with the juxtaposition of Frol's appearance and personality.
-Unfortunately, the subtitles, though literally accurate, don't effectively capture just how rough his dialogue is--when one character comments that he "swears like a stormtrooper" it's accurate, but doesn't really agree with what you've been reading.
+Two of the better performances are Hideyuki Tanaka as the King, whose strong but somewhat abrasive personality comes through well, and Akira Kamiya as Tada, who is likable without being goofy.
+Michiko Kawai's Frol is the only real standout, though--her relatively feminine voice but entirely unfeminine dialect and abrasive attitude feel natural and go well with the juxtaposition of Frol's appearance and personality.
+Unfortunately, USM's subtitles, though literally accurate, don't effectively capture just how rough Frol's dialogue is--when one character comments that he "swears like a stormtrooper" it's accurate, but doesn't really agree with what you've been reading.

-The background music is unremarkable.
-A bit cheap sounding and cheesy on occasion, but at least it doesn't seem out of place with the exception of a slightly overblown scene at the end.
-The end theme song is pleasantly generic, and there is another brief vocal piece in the middle that is similar.
+Hirohiko Fukuda's background music is unremarkable.
+A bit cheap sounding and cheesy on occasion, but at least it doesn't seem out of place (with the exception of one slightly overblown scene at the end).
+The end theme song is pleasantly generic, and there is another brief vocal piece in the middle that's similar.

 They Were 11 has a few small flaws and is a tad dated, but when it comes down to it is thoroughly enjoyable science fiction.
 The characters are interesting, it offers an effective blend of suspense, mystery, and classic sci-fi teamwork, the briskly-paced plot keeps you guessing, and the whole production is solidly put together.
 If you like Star Trek-style science fiction, are a fan of classic anime movies, or just want to try a slight change of pace, They Were 11 comes highly recommended.

-Odin immediately comes to mind as a similar movie; it's about the same age, has a similar style, and also features a crew of people on a ship out in space, but it's actually somewhat different in theme and story.
-The most similar in general theme would probably be Mighty Space Miners, though that series is considerably cuter than this movie.
+Odin immediately comes to mind as a similar movie; it's about the same age, has a similar style, and also features a crew of people stuck on a ship out in space, but it's actually somewhat different in theme and story.
+The most similar in general theme would probably be Mighty Space Miners, though that series is considerably cuter and more action-oriented than this movie.
+Planetes is another hard sci-fi series with character-driven drama, but is quite different in mood and theme.
 More in the horror direction, Lilly CAT and the weird Roots Search have some similarities.

 Very brief nudity, some violence, and a lot of emotional conflict justify USM's 13-up rating.